 According to the company’s website, EGF encourages the body’s cells to replicate themselves, which increases turnover in the skin and raises collagen and elastin production for extra glowiness and less visible signs of aging.
 Sure, the price tag isn’t cheap, but this is the kind of product that will become a part of your skincare routine for years to come, from early adulthood all the way past menopause.
 If you’re looking to really splash out, the company’s serum is also legendary for helping to reduce the appearance of fine lines.

 If you haven’t heard, chocolate is a big deal in Iceland—like, a really big deal.
-OmNom chocolate, based in Reykjavík (originally in a converted gas station), uses Icelandic milk and organic cacao beans in for superior chocolate that makes a beautiful present.
+OmNom chocolate, based in Reykjavík (originally in a converted gas station), uses Icelandic milk and organic cacao beans for superior chocolate that makes a beautiful present.

 OmNom kicked off when Kjartan Gíslason and Óskar Þórðarson decided to bring the best cacao beans in the world to Iceland, experimenting with formulas in an attempt to create the finest possible batches.
 We have to say, it seems like they succeeded, with chocolate bars using beans from Nicaragua, Brazil, Tanzania, and Madagascar (the latter from industry-famous Bertil Akesson beans).
 If their Milk of Madagascar bar doesn’t strike your fancy, there’s also lakkris and sea salt, single-origin varieties, and flavors like milk and sea-salted almonds.

 Icewear Elis Sweater